Cashiers Community Fund

 The Fund provides grants of $2,500 to $12,500 to nonprofit organizations and public agencies for charitable purposes, including programmatic needs, capital campaigns and operating expenses.
 Requests that exhibit the greatest community benefit will be given the highest consideration.

-• If an organization other than the applicant will benefit from the grant, then the applicant should include a letter of endorsement from that organization.
+• If an organization other than the applicant will benefit from the grant, e.g., an organization applying to run a program in public schools, then the applicant should include a letter of endorsement from that other organization.

-• Grant funds should be expended within one year of the award.
+• Grant funds will be available by the end of August and in most cases should be spent within 10 months of the award.

 Deadlines and Dates